SCA Underwriting

 InputResidentialCommercialGlobal

-You can set different exit timing for residential vs. commercial components, or link them with the Global column.
+You can set different exit timing and cap rates for residential vs. commercial components, or use the Global column to link them together.
+The Global column aggregates both components for total property-level metrics.

 Uses